AOS335 Organisational Change

-- Knowledge of key theories of change and change processes
+- Central theories on change and change processes

-- Understand external change processes and, based on relevant theories and methods, present proposals for how these can be managed
+- Understand what drives change processes, and based on relevant theories and methods present suggestions for how these can be managed

-- Use theories and models to analyze a change situation and present relevant proposals for solutions
+- Apply theories and models to analyse a change situation and present relevant solutions

-- Be able to reflect on what change is and how change can be managed
+- be able to reflect on what organisational change is and how change can be managed

-Supervision and oral feedback on group assignments by appointment, in addition to lectures and seminars.
+Supervision and oral feedback on the groupwork by appointment, in addition to discussions in the classroom.

 Textbook and selected papers.

-There will be no organized repeat exam in this subject.
+There will be no organized repeat exam in this course.